 Reproducible manuscript writing using R markdown, git and container

-The lab values robust, reproducible and transparent/open science.
-We actively participate in fostering these topics in the context of Biological Psychology and Cognitive Neuroscience.
-We are also interested in and performing field-specific meta-research – mostly focusing on psychophysiological methods or topics in fear and anxiety research.
+The lab is interested in and performing field-specific meta-research – mostly focusing on psychophysiological methods or topics of experimental fear and anxiety research.
 We give our best to do this in a constructive and future-oriented way.
-Recent examples include: